gsumithub/ToDoList/README.md

-# ToDoList
-To-Do List Web App  A simple and interactive To-Do List application built using HTML, CSS, and JavaScript.
+📝 To-Do List Web App

+A clean, modern, and fully responsive To-Do List application built using HTML, CSS, and JavaScript.
-This project is part of my MERN development journey, created specifically to practice and master JavaScript after gaining confidence with HTML and CSS.
+This project is part of my MERN development journey, designed to help me practice and master JavaScript after gaining strong fundamentals in HTML and CSS.

 🚀 Project Purpose

-The main goal of this project is to strengthen my understanding of core JavaScript concepts, including:
+This project is created to strengthen my understanding of JavaScript essentials through real-world implementation.

+Key concepts practiced:

 DOM selection & manipulation